pagkly/Zed/Investopedia/Investing/Entrepreneurs.md

 ### Entrepreneurial Ecosystems

 There is research that shows high levels of self-employment can stall economic development: Entrepreneurship, if not properly regulated, can lead to unfair market practices and corruption, and too many entrepreneurs can create income inequalities in society.
 Overall, though, entrepreneurship is a critical driver of innovation and economic growth.
-Therefore, fostering entrepreneurship is an important part of the economic growth strategies of many local and national governments around the world.
+Therefore, fostering entrepreneurship is an important part of the [[Economic Growth ]]strategies of many local and national governments around the world.

 To this end, governments commonly assist in the development of entrepreneurial ecosystems, which may include entrepreneurs themselves, government-sponsored assistance programs, and venture capitalists.
 They may also include non-government organizations, such as entrepreneurs' associations, business incubators, and education programs.